 CAPC Musée d’Art Contemporain de Bordeaux

 The Bordeaux Museum of Contemporary Art was established in 1973 and has since become the heart of the city’s modern art scene.
 CAPC showcases the work of modern artists from France and around the world while teaching its visitors about the technical side of modern art.

 The building was a former food warehouse that was transformed into a culture space.
 It’s an easy stop to make as you head away from Bordeaux’s city center and closer to the Bacalan district.

-You can treat your day 2 in Bordeaux as the day of museums—experience the art, culture, and history that makes this city unique.
+You can treat your second day as the day of museums—experience the art, culture, and history that makes this city unique.